Bernice Offei: Personal life and death

+In September 2026, news of the gospel musician reported missing hit the internet.
+But she was found shortly after the family made a series of public calls on disappearance.

+Offei died on 12 September 2026, at the age of 63.

 Discography

-Bernice Offei has 6 albums to her credit, the 6th of which she recorded in 2007 titled "life".
-Which won her two awards during the 10th edition of the MTN Ghana Music Awards as the Best Vocal Female Performer and the Song Writer of the year.
+Bernice Offei released 6 albums, the 6th of which she recorded in 2007 titled "life", which won her two awards during the 10th edition of the MTN Ghana Music Awards as the Best Vocal Female Performer and the Song Writer of the year.